mandatoryprogrammer/CursedChrome/README.md

 ## Further Notes on Production Deployments

 * You will likely want to run an Nginx server with a valid HTTPS certificate doing a `proxy_pass` to the WebSocket server (running on `127.0.0.1:4343`).
 Then you'll have TLS-encrypted websocket traffic.
+If you go this route, you'll want to update your Websocket address from `ws://` -> `wss://`.
 * For a more secure setup, don't expose the HTTP proxy & and admin panel to the Internet directly.
 Opt for SSL port-forwarding or using a bastion server to connect to it.
 * For situations with a large number of victims/bots/implants running, you can horizontally scale out the CursedChrome server as wide as you need to.
 The socket handling is completely decoupled via `redis`, so it can suppose (theoretically) tens of thousands of concurrent clients.